jfcloutier/karma_system/design_notes/policies.md

 ## Constructing a policy

-A CA builds a policy when it has identified a belief it holds that need impacting, or when it receives a higher priority policy (a set of directives) from a parent CA. When receiving a policy, it determines which goals are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.
+A CA builds a policy when it has identified a belief it holds that need impacting, or when it receives a higher priority policy (a set of directives) from a parent CA. When receiving directives "from above", it determines which goals are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.

-Goals named beliefs (the objects of abstract beliefs the named beliefs compose) and the desired impacts.
-It is *entirely* up to the goal-receiving CA to construct a policy for the beliefs it wants to or has been requested to impact.
+Goals name umwelt beliefs and the desired impacts (initiate, persist or terminate).
+It is *entirely* up to the goal-receiving umwelt CA to construct a policy for the beliefs it wants to or has been requested to impact.

-Once a CA has identified (or been told by a parent CA of) a belief to initiate, persist or terminate, the CA must determine a policy to achieve this goal.
+Once a CA has identified (or been told by a parent CA of) a belief to initiate, persist or terminate, the CA must determine its own policy to achieve this goal.
 The composition of the policy depends on the type of belief and on the desired impact (initiate/persist/terminate).
-The policy's priority depends on the CA's wellbeing (value and gradient) if originating with the CA, or on the priority of the received directive it realizes if the goal originates from another CA.
+The policy's priority depends on the CA's wellbeing (value and gradient) if originating with the CA, or on the priority of the received directive.

-The type of belief and the desired impact determine the *base of support* of the belief to be impacted.
-An abstract belief is composed of observations (its base of support) which are themselves beliefs once or currently held in the CA's umwelt.
+How to impact a belief depends on how it was arrived at.
+A constructed (aka abstract) belief is composed of observations (its base of support) which are themselves beliefs once or currently held in the CA's umwelt.
 To impact a belief a CA holds, the CA needs to impact supporting beliefs held in its umwelt.

 A CA always owns a causal theory.
-At first, it is an empty one that trivially predicts what it already observed ("it is what it is"), or predicts randomly if it has yet to make observations.
-Later the CA will ask the Apperception Engine for a new causal theory, this time informed by its history of observations of its umwelt.
+At first, it is a trivial one that predicts what it already observed ("it is what it is"), or predicts randomly if it has yet to make observations.
+At some point, the CA ask sthe Apperception Engine for a causal theory informed by its history of observations of its umwelt.

-The CA can use its causal theory to predict changes to the beliefs of its umwelt (i.e. incoming observations) as a result of executing particular directives.
+The CA can use its causal theory to predict changes to the beliefs of its umwelt (i.e. incoming observations) as a result of realizing directives.
 This can be put to use when constructing a policy.

 A causal theory has three kinds of rules